Geoffrey Malins

-Arthur "Geoffrey" Herbert Malins (18 November 1886 – 11 February 1940) was a British film director most famous for camera and editing work on the 1916 war film The Battle of the Somme, which combined documentary and propaganda, and reached an audience of over 20 million viewers.
+Geoffrey Herbert Malins (born Arthur Herbert Malins; 18 November 1886 – 11 February 1940) was a British film director most famous for camera and editing work on the 1916 war film The Battle of the Somme, which combined documentary and propaganda, and reached an audience of over 20 million viewers.

-Biography
+Background

-Malins was born in Hastings, Sussex, the son of a hairdresser.
+Malins was born Arthur Herbert Malins in Hastings, Sussex, the son of a hairdresser.
 Starting his career as a photographer, he secured a position in 1910 with the Croydon-based Clarendon Film Company.